Notre Dame fans stormed the field as No. 4 Fighting Irish beat No. 1 Clemson at the Notre Dame Stadium in South Bend, Indiana on Nov. 8, 2020.

 Even though this display of unity shows a small return towards normalcy in sporting events from before the pandemic, the prevention of further spreading the virus should be the people’s top priority.
 Especially now during a time when the amount of COVID-19 cases are seeing a large spike once again, people should be more cautious about how they conduct themselves in public.

-While it is understandable that Fighting Irish fans felt overwhelmingly proud of their team’s victory in the moment, it was not in anyone’s best interest to ignore social distancing guidelines just to cherish a triumphant moment for the team.
+While it is understandable that Fighting Irish fans felt overwhelmingly proud of their team’s victory at the moment, it was not in anyone’s best interest to ignore social distancing guidelines just to cherish a triumphant moment for the team.
 This act of going to the football field in order to celebrate a colossal win fueled by uninhibited happiness might have been completely acceptable a few months before, but now that the world is facing a global pandemic, doing these types of reckless activities which maximizes contact between people jeopardizes the health and safety of others, especially those who are more susceptible to COVID-19.
-Before doing this, one must ask themselves, “Is this small moment of solidarity enough to justify the amount of fatalities that spreading the virus could cause?”
+Before doing this, one must ask themselves, “Is this small moment of solidarity enough to justify the number of fatalities that spreading the virus could cause?”

 It is definitely not, and the thousands of fans who decided to go against safety measures could still have found other ways in order to show their team pride in a much safer manner.